Vanguard fee warning: small investors urged to act now after £4 monthly charge kicks in

 Which are the cheapest investment platforms?

-Platforms like AJ Bell, Bestinvest and Hargreaves Lansdown will work out cheaper for small accounts once the Vanguard changes come into effect.
+Platforms like AJ Bell, Bestinvest and Hargreaves Lansdown now work out cheaper than Vanguard for small accounts.

-For example, on a £1,000 investment, Bestinvest charges 0.4 per cent, which would mean fees of £4 a year.
-Hargreaves Lansdown, Britain’s largest DIY investment platform, charges up to 0.45 per cent, so £4.50 a year on a £1,000 investment.
+For example, on a £1,000 investment, Bestinvest charges 0.4%, which would mean fees of £4 a year.
+Hargreaves Lansdown, Britain’s largest DIY investment platform, charges up to 0.45%, so £4.50 a year on a £1,000 investment.
 This compares to Vanguard’s new fee of £48 a year.
 These platform charges exclude fund fees.

 According to the analyst Platforum, a customer with £10,000 split equally across an ISA and a personal pension would pay a total fee of £70 a year with Vanguard, including the fund charges.
 In contrast, AJ Bell’s cost amounts to £47 while Hargreaves Lansdown’s fee comes to £67.

 Those facing a hike in fees with Vanguard and wanting to switch to a competitor could consider AJ Bell’s app-only service Dodl.
-It charges 0.15%, the same amount that Vanguard currently charges, and is designed for beginner investors.
+It charges 0.15%, the same amount that Vanguard used to charge, and is designed for beginner investors.

-Steve Nelson, insight director at the lang cat, a consultancy, adds that “investors need to take many factors into account when looking at how platforms compare on cost.
-The type of asset being invested in, how often you’re likely to trade, which wrappers you use are all examples that can affect pricing – alongside sums invested”.
+Steve Nelson, insight director at The Lang Cat, a consultancy, said: “Investors need to take many factors into account when looking at how platforms compare on cost.
+The type of asset being invested in, how often you’re likely to trade, and which wrappers you use are all examples that can affect pricing – alongside sums invested.”

 Sign up for MoneyWeek's newsletters